Semi-local string comparison: algorithmic techniques and applications

+\sfigref{f-seaweed-init} shows the initial state of the seaweed braid, obtained by direct composition of elementary braids in all the individual cells.
+The dag $\rG_{a,b}$ is then swept in the top-to-bottom, left-to-right lexicographic cell order, which is compatible with $\ll$-dominance of the cells.

-\begin{example} \figref{f-seaweed} shows a snapshot of \algref{alg-seaweed}.
-The dag $G_{a,b}$ is swept in the top-to-bottom, left-to-right lexicographic cell order.
-The dag area that has already been swept is shown by the dark border; the current cell is shaded in yellow.
-Since the two seaweeds meeting in the current cell have previously crossed, the current step will leave the seaweed braid unchanged, so that double crossing does not occur.
-The final layout of the seaweeds is the one shown in \figref{f-align-seaweeds}; it describes the full sequence of states of the seaweed braid represented by matrix $P$ in \algref{alg-seaweed}. \end{example}
+\sfigref{f-seaweed-snap} shows a snapshot of some intermediate state of the seaweed braid.
+The dag area that has already been processed is shown by the dark border; the current cell is shaded in yellow.
+Since the two seaweeds passing through the current cell have previously crossed, their crossing has been undone in the current cell.

+\sfigref{f-seaweed-final} shows the final state of the seaweed braid, identical to the one shown in \figref{f-align-seaweeds}.
+It is a reduced seaweed braid corresponding to the output matrix $\rP_{a,b}$. \end{example}

+Recall that the dag cells in \algref{alg-seaweed} can be swept in any order compatible with $\ll$-dominance of the cells.
+Note that, irrespective of the sweeping order, the algorithm ends up computing a reduced seaweed braid (and therefore, implicitly, the semi-local seaweed matrix) for each prefix of string $a$ against whole string $b$, and for the whole string $a$ against each prefix of string $b$.
+By building an appropriate data structure for querying these implicit matrices, we obtain a solution to the more general \emph{prefix semi-local LCS problem,} which incorporates the (ordinary) semi-local LCS problem, and consists in computing an implicit representation of the LCS scores for all prefixes of string $a$ against all substrings of string $b$, and for all substrings of string $a$ against all prefixes of string $b$.

-Recall that the dag cells in \algref{alg-seaweed} can be processed in any order consistent with the $\ll$-dominance partial order.
-In particular, the cell processing order can be fixed so that the algorithm will compute incrementally the semi-local seaweed matrix for all prefixes of string $a$ against whole string $b$.
-By keeping the algorithm's intermediate data, we obtain a data structure that allows efficient LCS queries for every prefix of $a$ against every substring of $b$.
-As in the classical dynamic programming approach, this data structure can be used to \emph{trace back} (i.e.\ to obtain character by character) the actual LCS corresponding to a prefix-substring LCS query, in time proportional to the size of the output (i.e.\ the length of the output subsequence).
-Alternatively, a technique similar to memory-efficient dynamic programming by Hirschberg \cite{Hirschberg:75} can be applied to achieve prefix-substring LCS traceback in the same asymptotic time, but in a linear amount of memory.
+As in the standard dynamic programming LCS algorithm, the solution to the prefix semi-local LCS problem can be used to trace back the actual LCS corresponding to any prefix semi-local (i.e.\ prefix-substring or substring-prefix) LCS query, in time proportional to the size of the output.
+A technique similar to the one by Hirschberg \cite{Hirschberg:75} can also be applied to achieve prefix semi-local LCS traceback in the same asymptotic time, but in a linear amount of memory.